drevops/renovate-drupal/README.md

-# renovate-circleci-drupal-example
-Example to run Renovate bot on a Drupal project.
+# Example to run RenovateBot for Drupal project as a self-hosted instance in CircleCI.

 ## Features
+1. CircleCI configuration to run a RenovateBot self-hosted instance (optionally).

-1. 2 schedules:
+2. 2 schedules:
    1. Minor and patch versions for critical Drupal core and related packages to run daily raised in `deps/minor-patch-core` branch.
    2. All versions for all other packages to run weekly raised in